 REV CATEGORIES ITEMS DESCRIPTION ELECTRICAL EQUIPMENT CONSIDERATION (Continued) Motor Protection and Control Each circuit breaker protecting a motor of 100 horsepower or more shall be equipped with ground fault protection Ground fault protection on motors shall be instantaneous type and ground fault protection on main breakers and feeder breakers shall be equipped with time delay setting and restraint systems Coordination Study shall be provided.
 Any other?
 Magnetic only circuit breakers shall be provided as a branch circuit protection in motor starters for all motors 50 hp and smaller.
 Branch circuit protection for larger motors shall be provided by thermal magnetic breakers with adjustable magnetic trips Each motor shall be provided with thermal overload protection in all ungrounded phases.
 Controller-mounted relays shall have external manual reset.
 For motors with motor starters, the overload protection will be in the motor starters with overload protection will be added.
 Some small equipment such as ceiling fans will have overload protection integral with the motors Internal temperature detectors embedded in motor windings shall be specified for motors of 50 hp and larger including motors that are powered by a variable frequency drive.
 Temperature detectors in motors shall be equipped with thermistors, motors larger than 300HP shall be equipped with RTDs.
 Multi-function protective relays, GE Multilin SR469, for overload, phase protection, and ground fault protection phase on the secondary side.
-Secondary neutral tied to ground Electrical motor starter control shall operate at 120 volts and shall be supplied by individual control power transformers fused both phases in the primary and one phase on the secondary side.
 Secondary neutral tied to ground Electrical motor starter control shall normally consist of indicating lights, pushbuttons, or switches.
-Devices connected with process controls, such as timers and auxiliary relays, shall be provided in instrumentation and control will be typically "HOA"
+Devices connected with process controls, such as timers and auxiliary relays, shall be provided in instrumentation and control panels or operated by a programmable logic controller as part of its internal control logic.
+This will be coordinated with I&C for each item Indicating lights shall be provided in instrumentation and control will be typically "HOA" "Start/Stop".
+Mome